THE STORY BEHIND

-April 9 brings only the third performance of music from guitarist Nels Cline’s new Blue Note album Lovers, a large-scale project that represents a landmark in his spectacular career and a masterpiece in his discography.
-His SFJAZZ appearance features an all-star orchestra including guitarist Julian Lage, trumpeter Steven Bernstein, clarinetist Ben Goldberg, and more.
-Here’s a deeper look at Lovers:
+Here’s a deeper look at guitarist Nels Cline’s new Blue Note album Lovers, a large-scale project that represents a landmark in his spectacular career and a masterpiece in his discography.

 “I have been dreaming about, planning, and re-working my rather obsessive idea of this record for well over twenty-five years, and it was always going to be called Lovers.
 It is meant to be as personal in its sound and in its song selection as it is universal in its endeavor to assay or map the parameters of “mood” as it once pertained, and currently pertains, to the peculiar and powerful connection between sound/song and intimacy/romance.
 In this, I hope Lovers offers something of an update of the “mood music” idea and ideal, while celebrating and challenging our iconic notion of romance.” — Nels Cline